dwave-examples/coordinated-multipoint-notebook/README.md

 ![eq1](_static/eq_armin_y_minus_hv.png)

-And the objective function is given by:
+and the objective function is given by:

 ![eq2](_static/eq_e_full.png)

+with the external summation on the receivers (e.g., base stations), the internal summations on the transmitters (e.g., cellphones), and the Hermitian transpose denoted with the dagger symbol.

-[[2]](#2) formulates the transmission-decoding problem as an Ising model and you can see Ocean software's implementation in [dimod](https://docs.ocean.dwavesys.com/en/stable/docs_dimod/sdk_index.html).
+Reference [[2]](#2) below formulates the transmission-decoding problem as an Ising model and you can see Ocean software's implementation in [dimod](https://docs.ocean.dwavesys.com/en/stable/docs_dimod/sdk_index.html).

 In brief, in the case of BPSK handled by this example, symbols are 1 or -1,